kmcneely/data_manipulation_scripts/README.md

 ### "filter_xlsx_data.R"

-Filter an xlsx by a user-provided list (e.g. list of patient MRNs).
+Subset data in xlsx by a user-provided list (e.g. list of patient MRNs).
 Select the sheet within the xlsx you want to filter and which column to filter by.

 ### "multiannos_txt_intersection.py"